janboddez/addon-for-activitypub/README.md

   return $is_unlisted;
 }, 10, 2 );
 ```
+**Note:** To ensure this works, you'll want to make sure the category or post format _really is applied_ **before** publishing.
+If you use the block ("Gutenberg") editor, that may mean having to save your post as draft before hitting "Publish."

 ## Reply Posts
 While the ActivityPub plugin will “federate” your replies to “Fediverse” comments, it does not (yet) support outright replying to others’ posts.